jpnathan/url-shortener/README.md

 ## Development server

 Run `docker-compose up`.
 If necessary, run `docker-compose up --build`.
+Go to `localhost:4200` and see the app.

 ## Running unit tests